Jamiroquai88/VBDiarization/README.md

 ## Models

 Pretrained models are stored in `models/` directory.
-It is possible to score even without PLDA model, see config file `configs/vbdiar_no-PLDA.yml`.

 ## Examples